tonylukasavage/ti-fs/README.md

 ## assumptions

-In the absence of a node.js implementation of the `buffer` module, the following assumptions are made:
+In the absence of a Titanium implementation of the node.js `buffer` module, the following assumptions are made:

 * All `buffer` buffers are assumed to be [Ti.Buffer][] instances.
 * All `fd` file descriptors are assumed to be [Ti.Filesystem.FileStream][] instances.